 Yes – it’s really important that you let us know of any changes as soon as possible.
 By notifying us we can ensure the change is recorded on your policy, which will protect you in the event of a claim.

 The kinds of changes you need to tell us about include: new medication, a change in regular medication, deterioration of a previously stable condition, referral to a specialist, investigation of an undiagnosed condition or awaiting treatment/consultation.

-If a sudden change in health causes you to cancel your holiday, you can fill out a claims form here.
+If a sudden change in health causes you to cancel your holiday, you can start a cancellation claim by following the process here.

 Absolutely.
 At Insurancewith we recommend that people planning to travel together go on the same policy in the event that they need to make a claim that effects everyone going on the trip.